 A memory hierarchy, consisting of a computer system’s memory and a disk, that enables a process to operate with only some portions of its address space in memory.
 A virtual memory is what its name indicates- it is an illusion of a memory that is larger than the real memory.
 We refer to the software component of virtual memory as a virtual memory manager.
 The basis of virtual memory is the noncontiguous memory allocation model.
 The virtual memory manager removes some components from memory to make room for other components.

 The size of virtual storage is limited by the addressing scheme of the computer system and the amount of secondary memory available not by the actual number of main storage locations.

 It is a technique that is implemented using both hardware and software.
 It maps memory addresses used by a program, called virtual addresses, into physical addresses in computer memory.

 - All memory references within a process are logical addresses that are dynamically translated into physical addresses at run time.
-This means that a process can be swapped in and out of main memory such that it occupies different places in main memory at different times during the course of execution.
+This means that a process can be swapped in and out of the main memory such that it occupies different places in the main memory at different times during the course of execution.

 If these characteristics are present then, it is not necessary that all the pages or segments are present in the main memory during execution.
 This means that the required pages need to be loaded into memory whenever required.
 Virtual memory is implemented using Demand Paging or Demand Segmentation.